CyberSys/godot4-fast-paced-network-fps-tps/README.md

 # The game framework your mother warned you about.

-Godot 4 Fast-Paced (Authoritative Server) Game + Network Framework for FPS and TPS Games
+Godot 4 Fast-Paced (Authoritative Server) Game + Network Framework for FPS and TPS Games Its in process (several changes on architecture incoming)!
+In the end it should be a complete framework including an open-source shooter.
+Including models.

 # Network features
 - Client-side prediction of player entities